-July 21, 2024—The San Diego Tribune’s Kristen Taketa spoke with Deputy Managing Attorney Nicole Gon Ochi on Proposition 2, the $10 billion school facilities bond to help districts and community colleges renovate and replace aging school buildings across the state, which will be on California’s November 2024 ballot.
-Although school districts across the state are in need of state funds from this bond to repair, maintain, and build new school facilities—including more than $225 million in needs from San Diego County districts—inequities are baked into the way California doles out school facilities funds.
+July 21, 2024—The San Diego Union Tribune’s Kristen Taketa spoke with Deputy Managing Attorney Nicole Gon Ochi on Proposition 2, the $10 billion school facilities bond which will be on California’s November 2024 ballot to help districts and community colleges across the state renovate and replace aging school buildings.
+Although many districts are in need of state funds from this bond—including more than $225 million in needs from San Diego County schools—inequities are baked into the way California doles out school facilities funds.

 Public Advocates, a law firm and advocacy group that has been a major voice calling for the state to reform how it funds school facilities, instead wants a sliding scale system: The poorest districts would get as much as a 95 percent state funding match while paying 5 percent, and the wealthiest districts would receive 5 percent from the state while paying 95 percent.